vladko312/SSTImap/README.md

 - [ ] Better documentation (or at least any documentation)
 - [ ] Short arguments as interactive commands?
 - [ ] JSON/plaintext API modes for scripting integrations?
-- [ ] Argument to remove escape codes?
 - [ ] Better integration for Python scripts
 - [ ] Multipart POST data type support
 - [ ] Modules for more customisable requests (second order, reset, non-HTTP)